nidhi-sonii/Sickle_Cell_Classifier/README.md

 This step ensures compatibility between the model's expected input size and the dataset.
 6. Testing Loop
 Evaluates the trained model on the test set.
-Metrics: Reports average test loss and accuracy.
 7. Visualization
-Displays a selection of test images with their true and predicted labels.
+Displays a selection of test images with their true and predicted labels
-Helps assess the model's qualitative performance.